GTFOBins/GTFOBins.github.io/_gtfobins/pip.md

 ---
 description: |
   More generally, this allows to execute arbitrary Python code.

-  See the entries of Python [version 2](/gtfobins/python2/) and [version 3](/gtfobins/python3/).
+See the [Python](/gtfobins/python/) functions.
 functions:
   execute-interactive:
     - code: |